kracdek/kracdek/README.md

 🌟  The first language I used to program "Hello World" was Python

-🧁  I've always loved baking and owned a cupcake business for a short period of time
+🧁  I've always loved cooking and had a mini food business for sometime.

 🍿  I love TV shows and movies and have recently started diving into the comics.
 I tend to watch animes most of the time.